methney/pintalk/README.md

 ## Build by open-source
 There are hundreads of thousands of good opensources out there nowadays.
 Pintalk also uses good opensource which is about Webrtc(real-time chatting).
 This is the key technical resource.
 We are using easyrtc(https://easyrtc.com/) in the first place.

+I'm still organizing sources which I built, I've been focused on making functions first.
+Please consider it!